-HARRISBURG – State Rep. Curt Sonney (R-Harborcreek) would like to let residents know that forms for the state’s Property Tax/Rent Rebate program for tax year 2012 are now available.
+HARRISBURG – Rep. Curt Sonney (R-Erie) today announced that forms for the state’s Property Tax/Rent Rebate program for the 2016 tax year are now available.

-HARRISBURG – The Low-Income Home Energy Assistance Program (LIHEAP) is now offering crisis grants to provide emergency home heating support to Pennsylvanians who are struggling to heat their home this winter, according to state Rep. Curt Sonney (R-Erie).
+HARRISBURG – The state’s Low-Income Home Energy Assistance Program (LIHEAP) is now accepting applications for home heating assistance grants, Rep. Curt Sonney (R-Harborcreek) said today.